milvus-io/milvus-sdk-go/docs/create_collection.md

 ## Response

-`err` error in the creation process (if any).
+`err`: error in the creation process (if any).
 Possible errors are listed below:

   - `ErrClientNotReady`: error that the client is not connected.